-Chances are high that you’ve had a urinary tract infection, or UTI—and, if you haven’t, there are a lot of risk factors that could make you a candidate.
-Truth is, UTIs are one of the most common infections providers see.
-If you’re wondering, can UTIs go away on their own or do I need to get treated, Bilal Kaaki, MD, UnityPoint Health, has the answers, along with identifying what leads to UTIs and what doesn’t.
+Urinary tract infections, or UTIs, are one of the most common conditions providers see.
+If you’re wondering, “Can UTIs go away on their own?” or, “Do I need to get treated?”
+Mark Newton, MD, UnityPoint Health, has the answers, along with identifying how long a UTI lasts and how to recognize symptoms.

-“There is bacteria associated with several parts of the body, including the skin, vagina and colon,” Dr. Kaaki says.
+“There are bacteria associated with several parts of the body, including the skin, vagina and colon,” Dr. Newton says.
 “However, there shouldn’t be any bacteria in the bladder.
-So, when bacteria goes in, it causes inflammation of the lining of the bladder, leading to an infection.”
+So, when bacteria get in, it can cause inflammation in the lining of the bladder, leading to the symptoms of an infection.”

 Can UTIs Go Away on Their Own?

 “A bladder infection can get better on its own, but most of the time it doesn’t.
 If your symptoms are minor, it’s reasonable to try extra fluids and cranberry products to see if it resolves over the course of a day.
 If it doesn’t, work with your doctor to get a urine test or visit urgent care.
 However, if you have severe symptoms that are very bothersome, consider taking action quicker.
 UTIs are generally treated with antibiotics,” Dr. Newton says.

 If you don’t feel better after you’re done taking antibiotics, talk with your doctor.

 “There is a chance your bacteria built up a resistance to the antibiotic, and you’ll need more tests to determine a more specific medication to treat your infection,” Dr. Newton says.